-All students in Year 6 are tested on the Induction Days in July.
+All KS3 Students are tested at the start of the academic year.
 These tests can help identify learning difficulties such as dyslexia.
-Learning Support will contact parents where this is the case, do further testing, and if necessary, put an appropriate intervention into place.
+The SEND department will contact parents where this is the case, do further testing, and if necessary, put an appropriate intervention into place.